 The seat of the Archdiocese of Hartford is a modern construction, raised in the early 1960s after its predecessor burnt down.

-The Cathedral of Saint Joseph’s architecture is an International Style reworking of a Gothic church, using a reinforced concrete structure clad with white limestone.
+The Cathedral of Saint Joseph’s architecture is an International Style reworking of a Gothic church.
+It’s all a reinforced concrete structure clad with white limestone.

-Then the narthex and nave are divided by a marvellous glass screen representing the Kingdom of Christ on earth and in heaven.
+Then the narthex and nave are divided by a marvelous glass screen representing the Kingdom of Christ on earth and in heaven.

-When you go through to the nave you’ll be struck by the rare quantity of stained glass, all crafted in Paris and thought to have taken inspiration from the Sainte-Chapelle on Île de la Cité.
+When you go through to the nave you’ll be struck by the rare quantity of stained glass.
+This was all crafted in Paris, taking inspiration from the Sainte-Chapelle on Île de la Cité.

-Based at the sprawling Colonial Revival mansion of the inventor Curtis Veeder, the Connecticut History Society is one of the oldest organisations of its kind in the United States, dating back to 1825.
-At this rarefied location, the society operates a non-profit museum, archive, library and education centre, all with the task of illuminating Connecticut’s history.
+It’s based at the sprawling Colonial Revival mansion of the inventor Curtis Veeder.
+At this rarefied location, the society operates a non-profit museum, archive, library and education center.

-Over the last 200 years the CHS has amassed hundreds of thousands of artefacts, books and pamphlets, and has one of New England’s largest costume and textile collections.
+Over the last 200+ years the CHS has amassed hundreds of thousands of artifacts, books and pamphlets, and has one of New England’s largest costume and textile collections.

 These are displayed in up to seven concurrent exhibitions, often timed to coincide with anniversaries or chime with the zeitgeist.

-The ongoing exhibit, “Making Connecticut” charts 400 years of daily life, work, leisure, social change and sports in this patch of New England, with 500 artefacts.
+The ongoing exhibit, “Making Connecticut” charts 400 years of state history.
+You’ll get a clear picture of daily life, work, leisure, social change and sports in this patch of New England, with 500 artifacts.

-When Minor League’s New Britain Rock Cats relocated to Hartford in 2016 they were reborn as the Hartford Yard Goats and took up residence at the brand new Dunkin’ Donuts Park.
+When the Eastern League’s New Britain Rock Cats relocated to Hartford in 2016 they were reborn as the Hartford Yard Goats.
+The team took up residence at the brand new Dunkin’ Park.

 In doing so they became Hartford’s first professional sports team since NHL’s Whalers moved to North Carolina in 1997.
 The Yard Goats are a Double-A team (Minor League’s second-highest class level) and are an affiliate of MLB’s Colorado Rockies.